 Make sure your passport has minimum six months validity, otherwise you'll be turned away at the border.
 Always travel with sufficient funds to keep you traveling and pay for your return plane ticket.

-It's also compulsory to carry proof of medical insurance to cover the cost of any emergency treatment or hospitalisation in Poland (lucky you're a WorldNomads policy holder).
+It's also compulsory to carry proof of medical insurance to cover the cost of any emergency treatment or hospitalisation in Poland.

-If you're travelling around within the EU you can bring in as much alcohol and tobacco as you can carry, as long as it's for personal use.
-It gets difficult if you're bringing those things in from outside the EU and customs officers are sticklers for the rules.
+If you're traveling around within the EU you can bring in as much alcohol and tobacco as you can carry, as long as it's for personal use.
+It gets difficult if you're bringing those things in from outside the EU, and customs officers are sticklers for the rules.

-You'll have similar problems if you're carrying the equivalent (in any currency) of 10,000 Euros in cash (or cash instruments like traveller's cheques).
-If you're lucky enough to be travelling with this kind of cash, make sure you declare it on the way in, or it won't be leaving with you.
+You'll have similar problems if you're carrying the equivalent (in any currency) of 10,000 Euros in cash (or a traveler's check, which are only accepted by the main banks and hotels if you are still using them).
+If you're lucky enough to be traveling with this kind of cash, make sure you declare it on the way in, or it won't be leaving with you.
 This rule is also applicable across all European countries.

 If traveling from outside the EU and arriving in Poland as your first European stop, make sure you get your passport stamped.
 Otherwise customs officials in other EU countries will be wondering how you got into Europe.

 Polish art and artists are not well known outside Poland, but there's a rich tradition that the authorities guard jealously.

 You'll need permits to take out artworks created before 1955.
 Art created after 1955 could still be banned from export, especially if the artist has died.
 Best to check with the Provincial Conservator of Relics about any piece you take a fancy to.